 Dry eye in dogs

-- Most commonly, dry eye is immune mediated, meaning it’s caused by the immune system attacking the tear glands.
+- Dry eye is nearly always ‘immune mediated’, meaning it’s caused by a fault in the immune system, causing it to mistakenly destroy the tear glands.

-- Dry eye can’t be cured, but can usually be well managed with eye drops and care at home.
+- It can’t be cured, but can usually be well managed, especially if it’s caught early.

 What is dry eye?

-Dry eye is condition that develops when there is a severe lack of tear production.
+Dry eye is a lack of tear production.
 It’s an extremely painful condition that left untreated, can lead to conjunctivitis, eye ulcers, and in severe cases, permanent scarring, or even loss of an eye.
-In most cases, dry eye in dogs is immune mediated.
-This means that a fault in the immune system causes the body to destroy its own tear glands.
-The damage tends to be gradual over a period of months to years, so if the condition is diagnosed and treated early enough, it can usually be slowed down with medication.
+In most cases, dry eye in dogs is immune mediated, meaning that the body accidentally destroys its own tear glands.
+The damage tends to be gradual over a period of months to years, so if the condition is diagnosed and treated early enough, it can usually be well-controlled with medication.

 Dry eye tends to develop gradually and cause symptoms that get worse over time.
 It usually affects both eyes (one eye is often affected first or more severely), and causes symptoms such as:

-Your vet will be able to diagnose dry eye based on your dog’s symptoms and by performing a ‘Schirmer Tear Test’ (STT).
-The STT is a painless procedure that involves placing a very small strip of paper between your dog’s eyelid and eye.
+Your vet can diagnose dry eye based on your dog’s symptoms and by performing a ‘Schirmer Tear Test’ (STT).
+This is a painless procedure that involves placing a very small strip of paper between your dog’s eyelid and eye.
 The strip measures the amount of tears each eye is producing, and a normal result is above 15mm/minute (anything below this could indicate dry eye).

-False tears - you will need to give your dog false tears to replace the tears they are unable to produce.
-Initially they will need them extremely regularly (every 1-2 hours), but once their dry eye is under control, it may be possible to reduce the frequency.
+False tears – your dog will need false tears to replace the tears they can’t produce.
+Initially they will need them very regularly (every 1-2 hours), but once their dry eye is under control, it may be possible to reduce the frequency.

-Regular eye wiping - an important part of your dog’s treatment will be keeping their eye’s clean and free from infection.
+Regular eye wiping - an important part of your dog’s treatment will be keeping their eyes clean and free from infection.
 Use cotton wool pads soaked in warm water to remove any dried discharge from their eyes at least twice a day.
-Always wet the discharge to give it a chance to loosen before trying to remove it.
+Always hold the pads on your dog’s eyes to wet the discharge to give it a chance to loosen before trying to remove it.

-Surgery - if your dog’s eyes don’t improve with medication, your vet may suggest an operation.
-The aim of this surgery is to redirect a tube that carries saliva into the eye, so that saliva keeps the surface of the eye moist.
-This surgery can be very effective, but in some dogs, saliva can be quite irritating to the surface of the eye.
-For this reason, parotid duct transpositions are usually a last resort.
+Surgery - if your dog’s eyes don’t improve with medication, your vet may suggest an operation called a ‘parotid duct transposition’.
+The aim of this surgery is to surgically move one of the tubes that carries saliva into the mouth and redirect it into the eye.
+This means that saliva keeps the eye moist instead of tears – which can be very effective.
+In some dogs, saliva can be irritating to the surface of the eye or may cause skin irritation under the eye, so for this reason, parotid duct transpositions are usually a last resort.

 Enucleation - if your dog has severe dry eye that is unresponsive to treatment, or is causing a lot of pain, it may be necessary to consider enucleation (eye removal).
 If you are considering this, speak to your vet for advice about their quality of life, and caring for a blind dog.